bigbadcon/bbc-11ty/src/story-synth-microgrants.md

 **Q: Can I apply to adapt my non-Story Synth game or create an updated version of my Story Synth game?**

 A: Absolutely.
 Adaptations of existing games, second editions, etc. are all welcome.

+**Q: Can I apply for multiple grants either by submitting multiple game ideas or submitting a game with multiple contributors?**

+A: At present, we're only offering one grant per game, and per creator.
+However, if you complete a game in the grant window and there are still funds available, you're welcome to apply a second time.
+Similarly if you have a team working on a game, once the first one is complete, any member of the team (including the original applicant) can apply for another grant for a second game.